dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">Topics covered in this lesson:</mark>
 - Security at compute level, including securing server, hypervisor, VM, guest OS, and applications
-- Security at network and storage levels, including virtual  firewall, demilitarized zone, and data shredding
+- Security at network and storage levels, including virtual  firewall, demilitarised zone, and data shredding
 - Intrusion detection in VDC and Cloud
 - Physical Security of the premises
 - Access Control and Identity management services in Cloud